-It would take all of 10 seconds to pop open a fresh can of jellied cranberry sauce and slide it onto a plate, but if you want the real thing, how does a 10-minute cranberry relish sound?
-Check out this Thanksgiving hero’s guide to the perfect cranberry relish that whips together the tart condiment in just 10 minutes.
-If you are looking for a cranberry sauce that is a little outside the box, look no further than this recipe that combines frozen blueberries and cranberries for a sweeter sauce.
+If you are looking for a cranberry sauce that is a little outside the box, look no further than a recipe that combines frozen blueberries and cranberries for a sweeter sauce.

-If you like you cranberry sauce simple and classic, then this is the recipe for you.
-With a hint of orange rind, a splash of red wine and tart fresh cranberries, this sauce is sure to pair well with all the other Thanksgiving fixings.
+With a hint of orange rind, a splash of red wine and tart fresh cranberries, fresh sauce is sure to pair well with all the other Thanksgiving fixings.

 Zest up your cranberry sauce this holiday season by infusing it with ginger and onion.

-For some, a chunky cranberry relish is desirable, and for others still, a smooth citrus-studded sauce is the norm — as in this recipe, where fresh cranberries are gently simmered with lime and honey.
+For some, a chunky cranberry relish is desirable, and for others still, a smooth citrus-studded sauce is the norm, where fresh cranberries are gently simmered with lime and honey.

 Mix rendered bacon fat with flour to make a roux and then add half-and-half until the mixture is creamy, smooth, and awesome.

-This simple and classic chardonnay gravy will go perfectly with your Thanksgiving bird!
+A simple and classic chardonnay gravy will go perfectly with your Thanksgiving bird.

 Paleo is all the rage these days, and gluten sensitivity is also on the rise.
 What better recipe to have up your sleeve than a gluten-free, paleo-friendly gravy recipe, so everyone can douse their plates liberally with a great tasting sauce.